Anti-racism

 Download the app: iOS | Android

-A fantastic e-book list on race and racism curated by our Librarians, available through our Overdrive (Library2Go) e-collection.
+A fantastic ebook list on race and racism curated by our Librarians, available through our Overdrive (Library2Go) e-collection.

 Overdrive is our largest collection of ebooks and downloadable audiobooks.
 Search for, check out, and download titles through our catalogue or the Library2Go website.
 Using a tablet or phone?
 Get the Libby by OverDrive App, find West Vancouver Memorial Library, and enter your barcode/PIN to log in.
-For more information visit or call the Information Desk.
+For more information visit or call the Help Desk.

 New to OverDrive (Library2Go)?
 View a tutorial.